snorkleboy/SynapseDemo/README.md

 end
 ```
 ### synapse_super_controller
+This controller is where I would put Synapse Ruby plugin implimentations into for other controllers that might need them.

 the synapse_super_controller has two functions currently.
 One initializes a Synapse client,
 ```
 class Api::SynapseSuperController < ApplicationController